Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Convergence of the algorithm

 \begin{Lemma} For any $\mu \in M^G(\alpha,\bar{\mu})$

-\end{Lemma} \begin{proof} $\mu$ is a kuhn tucker vector for the minimisation problem associated with $T^G(\gamma,\bar{\mu})$.
-Thus using the result presented in \citeasnoun{rockafellar-1970a}, modified to work for the extended definition of subdifferential, we have the result. \end{proof}
+\end{Lemma} \begin{proof} $\mu$ is Lagrange multiplier for the minimisation problem associated with $T^G(\gamma,\bar{\mu})$.
+Thus using the result presented in \citeasnoun{rockafellar-1970a}, modified to work for the extended definition of subdifferential, we have the result. \end{proof} The next lemma proves that the waiting times satisfy some monotonocity property.
+We recall the definition of the waiting times

 \begin{Lemma} $(\tau^{P,k})$ is weakly increasing, $(\tau^{T,k})$ is weakly decreasing. \end{Lemma}